exasim-project/NeoFOAM/doc/basics/mpi_architecture.rst

 For simplicity, this section focuses on the approach for two ranks to communicate with each other, specifically using non-blocking communication for field data synchronization.

 To begin, the reader is reminded of 'communication terminology': simplex, half-duplex, and full-duplex.
-Where simplex communication is one-way, from sender to receiver or vice versa.
+Simplex communication is one-way, from sender to receiver or vice versa.
 Half-duplex allows two-way communication but only in one direction at a time.
 Full-duplex enables two-way communication simultaneously in both directions.

-To facilitate communication between two or ranks, a half-duplex buffer is introduced, namely the ``HalfDuplexCommBuffer``, which is responsible for non-blocking sending to/receiving from different ranks and into member data buffers.
+To facilitate communication between two or more ranks, a half-duplex buffer is introduced, namely the ``HalfDuplexCommBuffer``, which is responsible for non-blocking sending to/receiving from different ranks and into member data buffers.
 To generalize the buffer for different data types, ``type-punning`` is used and as such the actual data which is transferred is always of type ``char``.
 Further, since memory allocation is relatively expensive the buffer is never sized down.
 While the buffer memory is laid out continuously it is accessed on a per ``rank`` basis, which is indexed from 0 to the size for the communicated data.
 It is therefore required to have some map between a cell's buffer position index and its data container (typically a ``Field`` of some kind) index.
 The construction of this map is part of the partitioning problem, and not the responsibility of the buffer.

 .. note::
-    The ``HalfDuplexCommBuffer`` duplex buffer has some guard rails in to ensure once communication has started various operations are no-longer possible until it is finished.
+    The ``HalfDuplexCommBuffer`` duplex buffer has some guard rails in to ensure that once communication has started, various operations are no-longer possible until it is finished.

-To achieve full-duplex communication two half-duplex buffers are combined, to form the ``FullDuplexCommBuffer``.
+To achieve full-duplex communication, two half-duplex buffers are combined to form the ``FullDuplexCommBuffer``.
 The process for two way communication is then broken down into the following steps:

 1. Initialize the communication, using a name and data type.
 This flags the buffer as a used resource.
 2. Load the buffer with data to send.